omega-gg/VBML/doc/playlist.md

 ## Properties optional

+### origin: uri

+The original URI where updates should be pulled from.

 ### source: uri

-The official source URL of the VBML file, where updates should be pulled from.
+The source of playlist.

 ```
 source: https://www.youtube.com/c/Asthenic
 ```